phawthorne/ki-tutorials/index.md

 ## Step 1: Installing Python and VSCode

-Python is different than some computational software (e.g. Matlab) in that the core language is generally separate from the software you use to write, edit, and often run, the code.
-The language is also available from multiple sources, and can exist in multiple different, potentially conflicting versions, on your computer.
+Python is different than some computational software (e.g. Matlab) in that the core language is generally separate from the software you use to write, edit, and often run the code.
+The language is also available from multiple sources and can exist in different, potentially conflicting, versions on your computer.
 The way I suggest setting up Python here is the one I've found to be the easiest and to minimize potential issues.

 ### Install Python
 We will use the version of Python available from [Anaconda](https://www.anaconda.com/).
 It is useful to use this one, rather than downloading from [python.org](https://www.python.org), because the anaconda version is carefully packaged not to interfere with other versions of python you might have installed on your computer, and comes with the `conda` tool, which provides a very helpful way to manage packages and "virtual environments" (not something to worry about for now, but very handy when you're juggling projects with different dependencies).